Ticketing Configuration Overview

-This document serves as a blueprint for configuring ticketing and supporting configurations end-to-end within Moveworks.
+This document serves as a overview for configuring ticketing and supporting configurations end-to-end within Moveworks.
 Follow these steps to seamlessly connect your ticketing system with Moveworks.

 Connect Your Ticketing System in Three Simple Steps